Skyshader77/Lacryma-Hydra/chapter12.typ

 A long haired person of her age stood there, flashing a familiar smile.
-Like her, they had been cursed with uniqueness for she knew the Goddess has given them both male and female genitalia.
+Like her, they had been cursed with uniqueness for she knew the Goddess has given Majorian both male and female genitalia.
 In fact, one often had to wonder if this Majorian fellow was a man or a woman.
 Majorian could pass as both without much effort.
 To Nix, having being bestowed both male and female components made them the pinnacle of human beauty.